aurelia/aurelia.github.io-old/_harp/docs.md

 All behaviors can opt into the view lifecycle by implementing any of the followinging hooks:

-* `bind(bindingContext)` - Invoked when he databinding engine binds the view.
+* `bind(bindingContext)` - Invoked when the databinding engine binds the view.
 The binding context is the instance that the view is databound to.
 * `unbind()` - Invoked when the databinding engine unbinds the view.
 * `attached()` - Invoked when the view that contains the behavior is attached to the DOM.
 * `detached()` - Invoked whtn the view that contains the behavior is detached from the DOM.

+>**Note:** If you choose to implement the `bind` callback, the initial binding of your behavior will flow a little differently.
+Usually, if you have callbacks for your Behavior Properties, these are each individually called during the bind phase.
+However, if you add the `bind` callback, they will not be called during initialization.
+Rather, the `bind` callback will be called once all properties have their initial bound values set.
+This is an important and useful characteristic, particularly for complex behaviors which may not want to "act" until they have all evaluated values available.

 ### Attached Behaviors